mumbleskates/bilrost/README.md

 Rust code with `derive` macros that serialize and deserialize structs from binary data.
 Unlike `prost`, `bilrost` is free from most of the constraints of the protobuf ecosystem and required semantics of protobuf message types.
-Bilrost (the specification) and this library are free to allow much more compatibility with existing types and their normal semantics.
+Bilrost (the specification) and this library allow much wider compatibility with existing struct types and their normal semantics.
 Rather than relying on producing generated code from a protobuf `.proto` schema definition, `bilrost` is designed to be easily used by hand.

 🌈